memoryStack/goPracticeProjects/README.md

     3. was facing an issue with the auto-import saw how that will be resolved.
     4. wrote a TODO for error-handling error using Panic. some research will help me grow there.
     5. learned how to parse json to go structs.
+    6. At this point i understand how to make a web server.
+    7. TODO: need to understand html template in GO.